GlassAlpha/glassalpha/site/docs/reference/cli.md

 - `--verbose, -v`: Enable verbose logging (default: `False`)
 - `--check-shift`: Test model robustness under demographic shifts (e.g., 'gender:+0.1').
 Can specify multiple. (default: `[]`)
 - `--fail-on-degradation`: Exit with error if any metric degrades by more than this threshold (e.g., 0.05 for 5pp).

+### `glassalpha config-cheat`

+Show configuration cheat sheet with common patterns.

+Displays quick reference of common configuration patterns without leaving the terminal.

+Examples:
+    # View cheat sheet
+    glassalpha config-cheat

+    # View and search
+    glassalpha config-cheat | grep fairness

+### `glassalpha config-list`

+List available configuration templates.

+Shows all built-in configuration templates with descriptions.
+Templates are organized by use case and complexity.

+Examples:
+    # List all templates
+    glassalpha config-list

+    # Copy a template
+    glassalpha config-template german_credit > audit.yaml

+### `glassalpha config-template`

+Output a configuration template to stdout.

+Prints the specified template to stdout so you can redirect it to a file.
+Use 'glassalpha config-list' to see available templates.

+Examples:
+    # Copy template to new file
+    glassalpha config-template german_credit > audit.yaml

+    # View template
+    glassalpha config-template minimal

+    # Copy and edit
+    glassalpha config-template custom_template > my_config.yaml
+    # Then edit my_config.yaml with your data paths

+**Arguments:**

+- `template` (text, required): Template name (e.g., 'german_credit', 'minimal', 'custom_template')

 ### `glassalpha docs`